NickMcConnell/FAangband/docs/attack.rst

 Ego Armors and Shields:
 -----------------------
-of Resist Acid, Lightning, Fire or Cold
-  A character wearing armor or a shield with one such resistance will take only 1/3 of normal damage from attacks involving the relevant element of acid, lightning, fire or cold.
-Note that multiple permanent sources of resistance are NOT cumulative: wearing two is no better than wearing one.
-  However, armor which provides resistance to acid cannot itself be damaged by acid, and this is a good reason to wear more than one such piece of armor.

 of Resistance
+  A character wearing armor with this ability will have resistance to one or more random elemnts to varying degrees.
   A character wearing armor with this ability will have resistance to Acid, Cold, Fire, and Lightning as explained in each part above.

 Armor of Elvenkind
-  This is the same as Resistance armor, only generally better enchanted.
+  This armor will give resistance to Acid, Cold, Fire, and Lightning.
 It will make you more stealthy.
-This armor also possesses an extra resistance, at random from the following list: poison, light, dark, nexus, nether, chaos, disenchantment, sound, and shards.
+This armor also possesses an extra resistance, at random from the following list: poison, light, dark, nexus, nether, chaos, disenchantment, sound, and shards, and possibly more random resitances.

 Robes of Permanence
   These robes are designed especially for wizards.
 Just like Elvenkind